 This spinach pesto pasta is creamy and rich, plus it's loaded with vegetables.
 Easy to make and ready in 30 minutes, this vegetarian pasta is both healthy and delicious.

 Looking for an easy vegetarian dish?
 You've got to try my favorite creamy spinach pesto pasta.
-Just like roasted vegetables pasta and ratatouille this dish is packed with a lot of vegetables, making it the perfect vegetarian weeknight dinner - but even carnivores will appreciate its rich flavor!
+Just like roasted vegetables pasta this dish is packed with a lot of vegetables, making it the perfect vegetarian weeknight dinner - but even carnivores will appreciate its rich flavor!

 Why you'll love this recipe

 - Easy to make - Basically all you have to do is sauté and blend vegetables, then mix the pesto with the cooked pasta.
 This recipe is so simple and doesn't require any specific skills.

 - Packed with vegetables - This green pasta sauce is made with heaps or spinach, zucchini, jalapeno, parsley and basil.
 It's a great way to sneak in a lot of vegetables into a meal!
 This is one of our favorite healthy dinners that kids love too!

 - Quick - Similar to our lemon ricotta pasta, it only takes 30 minutes from start to finish to make this creamy and delicious spinach pesto pasta.

 - Pasta: I love using refrigerated linguine pasta for this recipe because of its texture and flavor.
 However, you can use any kind of pasta that's available to you.

 - Zucchini: Depending on the size of each zucchini, you will need 1 to 2 zucchinis for this dish.

 - Spinach: You can use bay spinach or regular spinach; there is no need for chopping since all will be blended later.

 - Jalapeno: This is optional: I love a little heat in the pasta that's why I use 1 jalapeno.
 I remove the seeds so the heat is tolerable.
 You can also use serrano pepper.

 - Parsley and basil - Remove the thick stems but keep the tender ones for flavor.